eddiedunn/gh-pr-manager/README.md

 - Select a repository from a pre-configured list
 - List, delete, or select branches
 - Create, merge, and delete branches via PR in one step
+- Interactive branch actions widget for deleting or merging via PR
 - Update the list of managed repositories

 ## Requirements